-An example of a parsing error is a missing IBM Global Network user ID.
+An example of a parsing error is a missing network user ID.
 The parser does not continue to read your batch logon record after encountering the first error.

 Logon errors

 An example of a logon error is an attempt to log on to the network when your user ID is already logged on.